spacedr/dst_rnn/readme.md

 different TDL lengths.
 The input data series contain pulses (+1) at random times.
 The output series will also turn positive when the input is positive and stay positive for `TAU_DATA` time steps.
 The length of the TDL is `TAU_MODEL`.
 Running the program will train the RNN and show some samples of input-target pairs, show the training MSE, and target and predicted values.
 Setting `TAU_MODEL < TAU_DATA` shows what happens when the memory of the model is too short.

 ## Models

 ### Baseline model (model001.py)

 It is always useful to have a baseline model against which the neural networks can be compared.
-Here we will use the AK1 model by O'Brien and McPherron (https://www.sciencedirect.com/science/article/pii/S1364682600000729).
+Here we will use the AK1 model by [O'Brien and McPherron](https://www.sciencedirect.com/science/article/pii/S1364682600000729).
 The model is implemented in the file `model001.py` and can be run as

     python model001.py  # Note: assumes Python 3.